 Picture by Gregor Buchhaus

-Two years old is a young age to talk about « homeschooling ».
+End of August and almost all of my daughter's friends have started school (in France) and kindergarten (in Germany).
+To me, three years old is still young age to talk about « homeschooling ».
 On the other hand, if we lived in France, chances were that my daughter could be in school already.
-One child out of eight starts school when he or she reaches the age of two, according to the French Ministry of Education.
+One child out of eight starts school when she reaches the age of two, according to the French Ministry of Education.

 But we live in Germany and here schools starts officially at six years old (or latest at seven).
 Nevertheless my daughter could have been in a kindergarden already.
-When we had a free spot in one kindergarden just three blocks away from our house, we paused and reflected about education, school, learning, knowledge.
-Are these four equivalent?
+When last year we had a free spot in one kindergarden just three blocks away from our house, we paused and reflected about our family values.
+We said, no. This year, when my daughter saw all our friends starting kindergarden, we had a discussion about what she really wants and she said: "Could we just do kindergarden at home?"
+Sure!
+So this was a great opportunity to reflect again and set our intentions for the "next year"

 Depending on countries, school begins between two and seven years old.
 But when does learning start?